dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Use Case

-A Use Case is a list of actions or event steps typically defining the interactions between a role and a system to achieve a goal.
-In business analysis, use cases are employed for defining system functionality and user interaction.
+A Use Case is a formalized description that captures the ways a system interacts with external elements, known as "actors," to achieve a specific goal.
+Use Cases are employed in both business analysis and software engineering to define and analyze functional requirements.
+A Use Case typically includes a set of scenarios, where each scenario outlines a specific sequence of steps the system and actors take to accomplish a particular objective.
+Use Cases can be represented textually or through visual modeling techniques like Use Case diagrams.
+They are valuable for identifying system functionalities, understanding user interactions, and setting the groundwork for test cases in the validation phase.

 ### User Acceptance Testing (UAT)